Baked Teriyaki Salmon is a quick, easy, tasty, and healthy dinner full of Asian flavor.

 Instructions

-- Preheat oven to 400 degrees.
-Line a 9x13 inch pan with parchment paper.
-Alternatively, you can coat with non-stick spray.
+- Prep work: Preheat the oven to 400°F. Line a 9×13-inch pan with parchment paper.
+Alternatively, you can coat it with non-stick spray.
 Arrange the salmon fillets in the pan so that they are close but not touching, skin side down.

-- In a small saucepan, whisk together the brown sugar, soy sauce, lemon juice, garlic, ginger, and sesame oil.
+- Combine sauce ingredients: In a small saucepan, whisk together the brown sugar, soy sauce, lemon juice, garlic, ginger, and sesame oil.
 Slowly whisk in cornstarch slurry into the mixture.

-- Heat teriyaki sauce over medium high heat until it comes to a boil.
-Reduce heat until it can maintain a gentle boil and allow to cook about 2 minutes until the mixture just starts to thicken.
+- Cook the sauce: Heat the teriyaki sauce over medium-high heat until it comes to a boil.
+Reduce heat until it can maintain a gentle boil and allow to cook for about 2 minutes until the mixture just starts to thicken.
 Remove from heat.

-- Remove about 3 tablespoons of the sauce and reserve for later.
-Pour remaining sauce over the salmon fillets.
-Bake in preheated oven for 12-16 minutes or until salmon is flaky and cooked through, bake times may vary by thickness and initial temperature of salmon.
+- Bake salmon: Remove about 3 tablespoons of the sauce and reserve for later.
+Pour or brush the remaining sauce over the salmon fillets.
+Bake in preheated oven for 12-16 minutes or until salmon is flaky and cooked through.
+Bake times may vary by the thickness and initial temperature of salmon. salmon is considered cooked when the thickest part reaches 145°F when checked with an instant-read thermometer.

-- Brush the top of the salmon with the reserved sauce.
+- To serve: Brush the top of the salmon with the reserved sauce.
 Garnish with green onion and sesame seeds.
 Serve with rice and a steamed vegetable.

 Love the teriyaki flavor on salmon!
 Such a delicious pairing!